 Walk the Chicago Riverwalk

-This 1.25-mile path is located along the river and is a treasured natural amenity for residents and tourists alike.
-Whether you choose to walk, run, or just sit on a bench and admire you’ll experience the prettiest views of the city.
+This 1.25-mile path is a treasured natural amenity for residents and tourists alike.
+You choose to walk, run, or just sit on a bench and admire you’ll experience the prettiest views of the city.
 It’s open from 6 am – 11 pm and is best experienced in the early morning while the city is still sleeping.
-Furthermore, you’ll recognize this spot from many movies including one of my personal favorites, While you were sleeping.
+Furthermore, you’ll recognize this spot from many movies including one of my personal favorites, While you Were Sleeping.

 The Chicago Theatre